Liancourt Rocks: Geography

 The Liancourt Rocks consist of two main islets and numerous surrounding rocks.
 The two main islets, called Seodo and Dongdo in Korean and Ojima (男島; "Male Island") and Mejima (女島; "Female Island") in Japanese, are 151 m apart.
 The Western Island is the larger of the two, with a wider base and higher peak, while the Eastern Island offers more usable surface area.

 Altogether, there are about 90 islets and reefs, volcanic rocks formed in the Cenozoic era, more specifically 4.6 to 2.5 million years ago.
 A total of 37 of these islets are recognized as permanent land.

 The total area of the islets is about 187,554 m2, with their highest point at 168.5 m on the West Islet.
 The western islet is about 88,740 m2; the eastern islet is about 73,300 m2.
 The western islet consists of a single peak and features many caves along the coastline.
 The cliffs of the eastern islet are about 10 to 20 m high.
 There are two large caves giving access to the sea, as well as a crater.

 In 2006, a geologist reported that the islets formed 4.5 million years ago and are (in a geological sense) quickly eroding.

 Tourism

-Restricted public access to the rocks for a variety of purposes is provided by ferry from Ulleng Island.
-In 2022, 280,312 tourists visited the islands, averaging 500 visitors per day.
+Restricted public access to the rocks for a variety of purposes is provided by ferry from Ulleungdo.
+In 2025, 192,122 tourists visited the islands, averaging 500 visitors per day.